These liberal women are angry, engaged and ready to vote

-There is a lesbian lawyer, a dentist from Pakistan and a white Christian married to a Muslim.
+There is a lesbian lawyer, a Canadian-born dentist of Pakistani descent and a white Christian married to a Muslim.
 There are first-time Democrats in designer blouses and grandmothers in hand-knit blue wave hats (pussy ears are so 2017) and a soccer mom in chemotherapy at the helm.

 Together, this improvised persisterhood is known as The Liberal Women of Chesterfield County and Beyond.

-Note: Correction: This story has been updated to correctly identify that the dentist mentioned was born in Canada.